 Google Tag Manager

 This free tool bridges the gap between websites and Google Analytics (other software as well).
 It may become the best friend for a marketer, analyst or online store owner.
 It allows users to add scripts and tags to a website without the need for a programmer, which greatly speeds up and improves the whole process.
-Google Tag Manager makes it possible to manage the tags that are responsible for the effective acquisition of relevant data that is used in such tools as Google Analytics, Google Data Studio, etc. This data includes GA stats, conversion tracking, information used in heatmaps and session recordings.
+Google Tag Manager makes it possible to manage the tags that are responsible for the effective acquisition of relevant data that is used in such tools as Google Analytics, Looker Studio, etc. This data includes GA stats, conversion tracking, information used in heatmaps and session recordings.
 There are also certain plugins that further increase the effectiveness of GTM.
 With the huge number of possibilities it offers, Google Tag Manager is an outstanding tool that you do not pay for.

 This tool allows for a clear and easy way of presenting virtually any data.
 No need for complicated excel commands or proficiency in creating reports in Google Ads or Analytics.
 The drag and drop method, combined with dynamic elements (e.g. more info after hovering the mouse cursor over a phrase), as well as the option to refresh existing reports and combine data from multiple sources (Google Ads, Analytics or Sheets) make it the go-to solution for report preparation.
 The tool is constantly updated and its popularity continues to grow.